 The difficulty with identifying (and defeating) systemic racism, especially for those of us who are not its intended target, comes from the fact that its existence and implementation — by design — is insidious.
 Its invisibility ensures its longevity.

-Systemic racism, to put it really simply, is a set of policies and practices that establish unequal social, political and economic opportunities/outcomes that disadvantage BIPoC.
-It’s a comprehensive set of structural powers that centre Whiteness as the ‘norm’, therefore making it very difficult for White people to acknowledge it.
-“Normal” implies universal.
-“Normal” implies better than.
-“Normal” implies settled.
-“Normal” implies traditional.
-“Normal” becomes the status quo, and any perceived disruption to it can be seen as an attack on Whiteness itself.
+Systemic racism is a set of policies and practices that establish unequal social, political and economic opportunities/outcomes that disadvantage BIPoC.
+It’s a comprehensive set of structural powers that centre Whiteness as the cultural norm, therefore making it very difficult for White people to acknowledge it.
+‘Normal’ implies universal; better than; settled; traditional.
+It becomes the status quo — with any perceived threat to it seen as an attack on Whiteness itself.

 I know that it’s hard to believe that the people you look to for safety and security are the same people who are causing us so much harm.
 But I’m not lying and I’m not delusional.
 I am scared and I am hurting and we are dying.
 And I really, really need you to believe me.
 Ijeoma Oluo | So You Want To Talk About Race